-Property is not commonly divided into perfect squares and finding the acreage of irregular shapes can be a little more challenging.
-If the land can be broken down into smaller geometric shapes, you can find the square footage of those smaller shapes separately and then add together.
-Use our interactive map to determine the actual square footage of significantly irregular shapes.
+Often, property is not divided into perfect squares and finding the acreage of irregular shapes can be a little more challenging.
+If the land can be broken down into smaller geometric shapes, you can find the square footage of those smaller shapes separately and then them add together.
+Alternatively, use the interactive map above to determine the actual area.

 Example: Your city house lot is 33’ wide by 102’ long.
 How many acres do you have?